Plan Change A: Rural and Flood Channel Review

-We've been reviewing the Rural and Flood Channel provisions in the Manawatū District Plan.
-This project is known as Plan Change A: Rural and Flood Channel Review (PCA).
-We're sharing a Draft version of the upcoming changes to get your feedback.
+The Manawatū District Council (MDC) has been reviewing the Rural Zone and Flood Channel Zone provisions in the Manawatū District Plan.
+This project is known as Plan Change A: Rural and Flood Channel Review (Plan Change A).

 How might these changes affect me?